k3KAW8Pnf7mkmdSMPHz27/brigade-project-index/README.md

 # Objective

-Make Civic projects discoverable. test
+Make Civic projects discoverable. test2

 For research, for volunteering, for collaboration, find and contribute civic projects to a nationwide network of volunteers.